Using Networking Securely

 The data need not even be all about the same thing to cause harm.
-Knowing that someone likes to watch a particular TV show might be harmless, but a complete profile of the sorts of shows that someone enjoys, the products he or she buys, and the friends he or she interacts with might correlate strongly with some attribute that the person considers private, such as religion or sexual orientation.
-In one particularly impressive (and possibly apocryphal) story, a retail chain reportedly recognized that a man’s daughter was pregnant based on her purchasing decisions even before her father did.
+Knowing that someone likes to watch a particular TV show might be harmless, but a complete profile of the sorts of shows that someone enjoys, the products they buy, and the friends they interact with might correlate strongly with some attribute that the person considers private, such as religion or sexual orientation.
+In one particularly impressive (and possibly apocryphal) story, a retail chain reportedly recognized that someone's child was pregnant based on their purchasing decisions even before their parent did.

 The risk of disclosure in aggregate is particularly problematic when it comes to things like identity theft.
 Your app might leak a phone number, another app might leak a postal address, and so on.
-After the attacker has amassed enough information about a victim, he or she can use social engineering techniques to convince a third party to give him or her even more information, resulting in a feedback loop of information gathering with devastating consequences.
+After the attacker has amassed enough information about a victim, they can use social engineering techniques to convince a third party to give them even more information, resulting in a feedback loop of information gathering with devastating consequences.